 In addition to Gary’s involvement with the crime watch, he joined the Decatur Township Drug-Free Coalition to help address the drug overdose epidemic that his community is facing.
 The Decatur Township Drug Free Coalition exists to prevent and reduce substance use among youth in the community by providing proactive education and sustainable strategies through mobilization of community resources.
-In September of this year, the Coalition was awarded the highly competitive Drug-Free Communities Support Grant from the White House-Office of National Drug Control Policy, which will continue to support the work the coalition is doing to combat the substance abuse issues in their neighborhoods.
+In September of 2017, the Coalition was awarded the highly competitive Drug-Free Communities Support Grant from the White House-Office of National Drug Control Policy, which will continue to support the work the coalition is doing to combat the substance abuse issues in their neighborhoods.

 In June of 2017, the Coalition conducted a social services and quality of life door-to-door survey campaign in order to better understand the issues in the area and the priorities of the neighbors.
 The neighborhood enhancement project targeted an area of the Mars Hill community between Kentucky Avenue and West Mooresville Road.
 Based on his experiences and prior training at INRC, Gary was able to have the group focus on the positive aspects of the neighborhood.

 The survey included questions that focused on the area’s assets.
 Members asked neighbors questions such as: What gift, talent or ability do you have that can make your neighborhood a better place?’
 And, ‘How can you share your talent to improve the quality of life in your neighborhood?’